RPriya234/night_rider/README.md

 ## License

-*(Specify your license here, e.g., MIT, or state if attribution is required for used assets.)*
+This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.
+Copyright (c) 2023-2025 RPriya234

 ---